 All details of the customers are saved in the system along with the medicines they require.
 And if any customer calls again, you would immediately know who the person is and can address the customer by name.

 Moreover, in the home delivery module, you can keep track of the medicines a particular customer requires.
-If the order being booked is for a medicine that the customer might need regularly, like in case of diabetes or blood pressure medicines, you can enter the interval after which the medicine will be needed.
-And the system will send you alert
+If the order being booked is for a medicine that the customer might need regularly, like in the case of diabetes or blood pressure medicines, you can enter the interval after which the medicine will be needed.
+And the system will send you an alert.

 So those who are not using the home delivery module, they should use it to run their business in a better way.

 5. Not Handling Day-End Closings in the System

 Pharmacies generally run on shifts to manage long hours.
 Some are open for 14 hours a day, some 12 hours a day, and some run 24/7.
 No matter what the shift system you are using, day closing is important.

 I have seen some pharmacy retailers doing manual closing in a separate register.
 They count sales, enter cash sales, count and enter expenses and close the register